payu-india/CMS-Chatbot/docs/Affordability & Loyalty/mobikwik-link-pay-integration/steps-to-integrate-mobikwik-link-pay.md

 metadata:
   robots: index
 ---
-Mobikwik Link & Pay is a streamlined one-click payment solution that enhances user experience by eliminating the need for repeated logins and multi-step wallet interactions.
+PayU's Mobikwik Link & Pay integration is a streamlined one-click payment solution that enhances user experience by eliminating the need for repeated logins and multi-step wallet interactions.
 This integration guide provides step-by-step instructions for implementing Mobikwik Link & Pay payments on your platform.

 ## Step 1: Check User Balance and Link Status